-Noncontrolling interests in property partnerships increased by approximately \$0.5 million for the six months ended June 30, 2010 compared to 2009.
+Noncontrolling interests in property partnerships increased by approximately \$0.2 million for the nine months ended September 30, 2010 compared to 2009.
 Noncontrolling interests in property partnerships consist of the outside equity owners' interests in the income from our 505 9th Street and our Wisconsin Place Office properties.
-The increase is primarily due to placing in-service Wisconsin Place Office during the second quarter of 2009.